JimmyThompson/jimmythompson.co.uk/_posts/2017-12-24-stop-friends-and-family-releases.md

 ## Why do I need to find my early adopters?

-Pleasing your early adopters is how you enter your market, and gain customers.
-At the beginning of your startup journey, you should be looking at your target market and finding a group of people poorly served by your competitors, and collaborating with them to build something they can use.
+Pleasing your early adopters is how you enter your market and gain customers.
+At the beginning of your startup journey, you should be finding a group of people poorly served by your competitors, and collaborating with them to build something they can use.

 If you're not your target market, you need to know them well.
 You can't build something in isolation from them and expect them to use it.